rvega/bbb-pru/README.md

 #BBB-PRU

-This is all for figuring out how to program the PRU units in the Beagle Bone Black.
+This is an example program to figure out how to program the PRU units in the Beagle Bone Black.

 ## 3rd party tools that are needed.